alromh87/testPPInstall/README.md

 ssh root@$CIP
 ```

-At this point you get asked to configure your new server and Wordpress instance, then you can go to your brand new Worpress site by visiting you VM's ip address form the browser.
+At this point you get asked to configure your new server and WordPress instance, then you can go to your brand new WordPress site by visiting your VM's IP address form the browser.